Philippe Lhuillier: Awards and recognition

 Lhuillier receive numerous awards for his work.
 He was awarded by the government of the Republic of Italy with the Order of the Star of Italian Solidarity Award for his significant achievement in fostering goodwill between Italy and the Philippines.
 The order is bestowed through a decree by Italy’s President through the recommendation of the Ministry of Foreign Affairs.
 It is the highest Italian award given to foreigners as well as Italians living abroad.
 Amb.
 Lhuillier was conferred the Order of Rajah Humabon by Cebu City on its 73rd Charter Anniversary on February 24, 2010 for promoting economic development and tourism.
 In 2008, he was unanimously selected as one of the Twenty Outstanding Filipinos Abroad (TOFA) for his promoting the image of Filipinos while serving his post as Philippine ambassador to Italy, Albania and San Marino.
 De la Salle University awarded him the Distinguished La Sallian Award for his record as Ambassador to Italy and his assistance to the Filipino OFWs.
 The University of the Philippines also honored him by naming one of its lecture rooms as Ambassador Philippe J. Lhuillier Lecture Room.
 On April 16, 2010, Saint Louis University conferred on Ambassador Philippe J. Lhuillier the degree of Doctor of Humanities, honoris causa.
 On November 24, 2018, Lhillier was conferred the Order of the Knights of Rizal with the rank of Knight Commander of Rizal (KCR) at the Embassy of the Philippines in Madrid, Spain.

 Personal life

-Philippe is married to Edna Villanueva Diago Lhuillier daughter of Sugar Planter Vicente Diago and Marina Pinili Villanueva of Bais, Negros Oriental.
-They have two sons, Jean Henri Lhuillier and Philippe Andre D. Lhuillier, and five daughters, Christine Lhuillier-Limjoco, Jacqueline Lhuillier-Hess, Angelique Lhuillier-Miranda, Camille Lhuillier-Albani, and Madeleine D. Lhuillier.
+Philippe is married to Edna Villanueva Diago, daughter of sugar planter from Bais, Negros Oriental.
+They have seven children including, Jean Henri Lhuillier.

-Aside from being a diplomat and a businessman, Ambassador Lhuillier is an avid art collector and philanthropist.
+Outside of his career as a diplomat and a businessman, Ambassador Lhuillier is an art collector and philanthropist.